EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 In the following section you can see the automated analysis steps for dynamic 3-color smFRET data.
 This part is also very similar to the section **Automatic data analysis and correction, 2c-FRET-Dynamic, linking**, so please have a look at that part first, and try to take the similar steps to analyze the current data.
 Although, any difference between the 2 and 3 color cases will be explained here.

 So, we first load the extracted traces to be analyzed.
 To start the automatic analysis, we first clicked on the button *Deep Learning*.
 You can now click on *Magic Button*, or perform the automatic analysis in several separate steps.
-For the latter case, the program will ask you too choose the neural network model like :numref:`3c_categorization_model`.
+For the latter case, the program will ask you to choose the neural network model like :numref:`3c_categorization_model`.
 As shown on the figure, we selected the *3-color ALEX* and clicked on *OK*.

 .. figure:: ./../../figures/examples/14_3c_categorization_model.png
    :width: 250